From the Back Cover:

 Co-author:

-He has been exploring these topics, studying and writing about them for the last five years.
+He has been exploring these topics, studying and writing about them for the last decade.
 To better observe policy discussions and various societal attitudes and impacts of early implementations, he lives between US, UK, Denmark, Singapore, Japan and Canada.
 This has given him a unique perspective on how emerging technologies shape different societies, and how different cultures determine technological development.

 A NOTE ON OUR 2014 BOOK